fox-daniel/population-rollup/README.md

 ## Installation

-From the directory in which you want the project to live, clone the repo:
+From the directory in which you want the project to live, clone the repo.

 ```
 git clone https://github.com/fox-daniel/population-rollup population_rollup